Exepp/ECSpp/README.md

 eRef.hasComponent_noCheck<Component1>(); // same as above
 eRef.die(); // destroys the owned components, invalidates all the references to this entity
 ```
-EntityRef::die requires a special treatment while called in a CGroup iteration loop, more about it in: [Using CGroup](#using-cgroup))
+EntityRef::die requires a special treatment while called inside a CGroup iteration loop, more about it in: [Using CGroup](#using-cgroup))

 ## Adding/Removing components
 This is kind of an expensive operation, especially when resulting archetype is new to the EntityManager.
 To add a new archetype, EntityManager must let all the requested CGroups know about it (and these will add that archetype if it meets their requirements), but all of this happens only for the first time a new Archetype is added.
 To prevent this, you can call: EntityManager::registerArchetype, but you would have to register every possible archetype that will be used in your game (of course order doesn't matter).

 Second thing is, that changing the archetype of an entity makes the EntityManager move entity's components to a new ASpawner.
 For this reason entity with added/removed components will be treated as spawned one, so as mentioned before in "Spawning an entity", EntityManager::acceptSpawningEntities must be called before any CGroup iterator can iterate over this entity.

-Component can be added/removed only through EntityManager.
+Components can be added/removed only through EntityManager.

 ```c++
 EntityRef eRef = entityManager.spawn<Component1, Component2>();